 There’s nothing easy or convenient about stitching clothing from scratch.
-Here’s a few of the things we’ve bred into our stuff so it works hard, wears consistently, and lives long enough to earn repairs instead of being replaced.
+Here’s a few traits I’ve bred into my stuff so it works hard, wears consistently, and lives long enough to earn repairs.

 Through and through.

 Stainless steel.
 Tough.
 No muss.
 No fuss.
-All our snaps and grommets are stainless.
+All my snaps and grommets are stainless.
 It just makes sense to use something that won’t change, rust, warp, or bend.

 Snap to it.

 Cold fingers need a big target.
-Our liners and shells join at the cuffs with stainless snaps to offer quick access for frosty digits.
+Empire liners and shells join at the cuffs with stainless snaps to offer quick access for frosty digits.

 Ruff and tumble.

 20 degrees below zero in the wind is no joke.
-Each of our winter shells garments is built to accept a removable ruff.
+Each winter shell garment is built to accept a removable ruff.
 Zip it on any of them (one size fits all), and snap the ends down.
 Roll it back for regular cold, 1/2 way out for brisk days, or fully forward with the wire rim curved over into a tunnel for serious weather.